Create a REST API in PHP

 constants.phpfile to hold database constants. - Create a

-db.phpwith database helper functions. - Create
+db.phpwith database helper functions. - Create an

 api.phpfile to consume API requests and return responses.
-Handle authorization checks in this file. - Create
+Handle authorization checks in this file. - Create an

 .htaccessfile to rewrite URLs for API endpoints. - Finally, test the REST API implementation.